 While the strong force exerted by air expelled from the Bellows extinguishes normal fires, it is not strong enough to extinguish the fire of the hibachi.
 The oxygen in the expelled air from the bellows will raise the temperature of the hibachi fire, causing it to enter a state known as being stoked.
 Stoked hibachi fire is a requirement for Crucible operations, pottery, and rendering.

 - Automatic fire starter (burn leftover leaves in a tree farm).

 - The only block capable of creating a stoked fire with a Bellows.

 - The more hibachis used, the faster items cook/render/smelt.

-- In order to power a hibachi, one of the best ways is to be directly power each one from beneath, refer to these images if you are having trouble powering a 3x* space.
+- In order to power a hibachi, one of the best ways is to be directly power each one from beneath.

-- Certain blocks will be deleted when placed on a Hibachi (Most flammable blocks, Planters, Concentrated Hellfire Blocks, etc.)
+- Certain blocks will be deleted when placed on a hibachi (most flammable blocks, blocks of concentrated hellfire etc.)

 - For the blocks to actually be deleted the hibachi must be powered after the blocks have been placed